datirashwini02/demo1/README.md

-This is an instruction modules for project
+This is an instruction modules for projects